drivendataorg/unsupervised-wisdom/Bonus: Best null result/README.md

 #  Readme

-First run `pip install -r requirements.txt` to install the required packages.
+Run `pip install -r requirements.txt` to install the required packages.

-Notebook `n_optuna_11c_t2hosp__part4.ipynb` uses a series of intermediate files.

-Your data folder should look like the following
+Note that notebook `n_optuna_11c_t2hosp__part4.ipynb` uses a series of intermediate files and assumes your data folder looks like the following:

 ```
 data
 ├── LEALLA